mrspeaker/Omega500/README.md

 ha ha.

+### General idea/notes

+Old-school, super-simple architecture: Everything has `tick` and `render(gfx)` methods.
+Each object manages its children and passes these calls on so the entire heirachy receives the messages.
+Everyone gets ticked, then rendered.

+    .       game
+    .        |
+    .    level screen
+    .        |
+    .      level
+    .        |
+    . player, baddies, map

+Every loop the engine calls "tick" on the main game object.
+This calls "tick" on its current screen.
+The screen (manually) calls "tick" on its main child object (level).
+Level (manually) calls "tick" on its children (player, all the baddies in the baddie array, map) and so on.
+Once the tick is done, the same thing happens with "render".

+Most of the components in Ω500 are in their most basic form - just good enough for me to use as a base for writing games.
+As I need features, I add them - but it means some stuff only works in one situtation.
+For example, spritesheets can't contain any margins; no custom bounding boxes; only tile 0 is "walkable" in a map.
+These are all easy to fix, but because I'm focusing on finishin' games - it'll take a while before I address everything.
+Also, it explains why you there are some weirder functions - like map ray casting... because I needed them!

 ### Ω.Game

 Extend `Ω.Game` to create ya game.
 If you need to do stuff in init, don't forget to pass the width and height arguments up to the super class: